Surf Coast Toy Library Child Safe Policy and Statement of Commitment

-All of our staff and volunteers must agree to abide by our code of conduct, which specifies the standards of conduct required when working with children.
+All our staff and volunteers must agree to abide by our Code of Conduct, which specifies the standards of conduct required when working with children.

 Any inappropriate behaviour will be reported through appropriate channels, including the relevant government department or police, depending on the severity and urgency of the matter.